GeenDutchman/LHF-MUD/gameserver/src/main/java/com/lhf/game/creature/intelligence/intelligence.md

 ##### Not Offensive

 For this, the `BattleMemories` should be filtered by Allies, or at least not Enemies.
 The criteria are simpler here: If someone is hurt (for some value of hurt) and healing spells are available, heal them.
 Else if no healing spells are available, try using a buff spell on the injured target.
 If neither of those is the case, then try for just using a buff spell on someone.
 Else, maybe try a summoning spell?

+#### Go

+Fleeing is discouraged during a battle, both for the Players as for the AIs.
+So the available directions are not visible during a fight.
+AIs should only attempt to flee at a provided health bucket, and only if they have an appreciable intelligence score.

+The code should pick randomly between the 4 most common directions, with a slight chance for the others.
+If the creature fails to flee, that is its turn.

+#### Pass

+Passing should happen only if no enemies are detected, and somehow the battle is still going.

+### Peace

+When not in battle, most AIs should do nothing except reply to conversation, or wait to be attacked.
+In the case of Monsters, there is a choice between attacking Players on entry, vs waiting to be attacked.

+Special roving creatures should wait for some random amount of time, and then pick a random direction to travel.

+Summoned creatures or creatures in a swarm should have another creature that they will follow.